 - Stanza: A group of lines forming a unit in a poem, like a paragraph in prose.
 Stanzas provide structure and organization.
 They help poets separate ideas and introduce changes in tone or focus.

 - Anaphora: The repetition of a word or phrase at the beginning of successive lines.
 Anaphora adds emphasis and rhythm.
-It reinforces a specific idea or emotion through deliberate repetition.
+It reinforces a specific idea or emotion through intentional repetition.

 - Epistrophe: The repetition of a word or phrase at the end of successive lines.
 Similar to anaphora, epistrophe reinforces an idea and adds a musical quality to the poem.